Cycling UK's Cycling Statistics

 |* For health, recreation, training or competition, not to get from place to place|

-Commuting and leisure are the most usual purposes for cycle trips, while car drivers and passengers in 2018 seemed to be focusing most on leisure and shopping.
-(NTS 0409):
+Commuting and leisure are the most usual purposes for cycle trips, while car drivers and passengers in 2019 seemed to be focusing mostly on leisure and shopping.
+(NTS 0409).

 |Purpose||Cycle||Walk||Car/van driver||Car/van passenger||All modes (inc. motorcycles & public transport)|